Are you a freshman, sophomore, or transfer student new to Pre-Law Advising?...

 Select the law schools to which you will apply.
 Carefully review the specifications for each application.
 (Most applications become available on or around September 1st.
-The rest should be available by October 1st.)
+The rest should be available by mid-September.)

-Attend the LSAC Boston Law School Forum.
-Go prepared with a list of schools you want to visit and with a set of unanswered questions.
+Attend the LSAC Law School Forum.
+Be prepared with a list of schools you want to visit and with a set of unanswered questions.
 Go with an open mind; you may leave the forum with an interest in schools you had not previously considered.